MarzDell/SPA/README.md

     - **All Pages -** A white background with black text was chosen to keep minimalism and ensure that is easily displayed for all age of our users.

-    - **Links -** A red colour has been chosen once hoverring on each link which make nice contrast between the background and links.
+    - **Links -** A red colour has been chosen once hovering on each link which make nice contrast between the background and links.

-    - **Submit Button -**A delicate grey colour was choosen to make soft accent on the **Contact Page**, as well hoverring on the button will change on red which matching the link settings.
+    - **Submit Button -**A delicate grey colour was chosen to make soft accent on the **Contact Page**, as well hovering on the button will change on red which matching the link settings.

     - **Pictures -** All theme of pictures are the same which make nice and good connection between the pages.